CA326/BittorrentVisualizer/README.md

 - Writes downloaded pieces to disk.

 ###TODO:
-- Need to deal with all possibilities in the meta-info file e.g multiple file torrents.
+- ~~Need to deal with all possibilities in the meta-info file e.g multiple file torrents.~~ (Done - 3rd March 2014)
 - Make class Tracker a thread so we can send stats and receive updates at a regular interval.
 - Deal with UDP Trackers
 - ~~Model Messages as classes.~~